shardlanguage/shard/README.md

 # NOTE: as you can see, the last statement of a program or a code block does
 # not require a ;
 # But if you are making a module that will be included in another file using
-# %include, ; is required at the end of your module
+# @include, ; is required at the end of your module

 # Define a function to add 2 numbers and return the result
 # NOTE: dword handles 32-bit signed values